 Although hard to completely eradicate, it is possible to control the spread of mites using various products on the market.

-- Use a diluted spray product such as Poultry Shield use as a diluted spray to clean the hen house prior to treating your hens.
+- Use a diluted spray product to clean the hen house prior to treating your hens.